Why Does My Roof Make Loud Noises in Winter? A Minnesota Roofer Explains

 - Improve attic insulation: Minnesota code requires R-49 in attics.
 Many older homes have R-19 or less.

-- Ensure proper ventilation: Balanced soffit and ridge ventilation keeps the roof deck cold and prevents snowmelt.
+- Ensure proper ventilation: Balanced soffit and ridge ventilation keeps the roof deck cold.

 - Seal attic air leaks: Recessed lights, plumbing stacks, and attic hatches are common culprits.

-- Ice and water shield: During your next roof replacement, install ice and water shield membrane at least 6 feet up from the eaves (we typically do the entire first 10 feet in Minnesota).
+- Ice and water shield: During your next roof replacement, install ice and water shield membrane at least 6 feet up from the eaves.

 For Snow Load Concerns